treddson/Cryptocurrency_ticker/README.md

 # Cryptocurrency Ticker

 This is an application that displays 3 different cryptocurrencies and their current values.
-It was created using React and flexbox for the cards.
+The data was collected from the Axios API and it was built using React.
+Flexbox and other customer CSS was used for the styling.

 ### Installing